China March industrial profits fall 0.4 percent, down 2.7 percent in first-quarter

-BEIJING Profits earned by Chinese industrial firms fell 0.4 percent in March from a year earlier to 508.61 billion yuan (54.01 billion pounds), the National Bureau of Statistics said on Monday.
+BEIJING Profits earned by Chinese industrial firms fell 0.4 percent in March from a year earlier to 508.61 billion yuan ($82 billion), the National Bureau of Statistics said on Monday.

 That compared with a 4.2 percent year-on-year fall in the first two months of the year.